simplex-micro/riscv-vector-primer/chapter-01.md

 The vector register file is substantially wider than scalar registers.
 For example, in a design with 512-bit vector registers:

-- Each vector register holds multiple elements, depending on the chosen SEW (Standard Element Width):
+- Each vector register holds multiple elements, depending on the chosen SEW (Selected Element Width):
   - SEW=8 → 64 elements per register
   - SEW=16 → 32 elements per register
   - SEW=32 → 16 elements per register